Webpack Module Federation

 Setting Up Webpack Module Federation

-Let’s walk through a simple setup where two applications share modules: a host application and a remote application.
+Let’s walk through a setup where two applications share modules: a host application and a remote application.

 Step 1: Install Dependencies